 WCFM offers a suite of free plugins that allow you to create a fully functional multi-vendor marketplace site.
-In this tutorial, we walk you through the process of making your marketplace site multilingual by using WPML.
+With WPML, you can make your multi-vendor marketplace multilingual.

 - Getting Started